Boykai/Project-7-AB-Testing/README.md

  * Gross conversion: That is, number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button. (dmin= 0.01).
 This metric was labeled as evaluation metric because, Gross conversion measures the effect of the experiment on the non-student user to student user measurement.
 This metric should decrease in the experiment, relative to the control group.

  * Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075).
 This metric was labeled as evaluation metric because, this measures the number of students to remain in the course long enough to make a payment.
-This metric should remain unchanged in the experiment, relative to the control group.
+This metric should not decrease in the experiment, relative to the control group.

 #### Unused Metrics
 Below are the evaluation metrics **not** selected to be used in this A/B Testing experiment, followed by a justification for the classification of these metrics: